bitrix24/b24restdocs/api-reference/crm/data-types.md

-# Data Types and Object Structure in the CRM REST API
+# Data Types and Object Structure in CRM REST API

 {% if build == 'dev' %}

 {% note alert "TO-DO _not exported to prod_" %}

-- Create links with catalog_product.id and catalog_measure.code to the directory when it becomes available
+- Create links with catalog_product.id and catalog_measure.code to the reference book when it becomes available

 {% endnote %}